Collection of short message cards posted online

 I recently heard the news that the University of Tokyo Co-op's management is deteriorating, so I thought I'd offer some ideas for improving management from the perspective of a user (although this is just the ramblings of an outsider who has nothing to do with the organization...)

-- Reviewing the cafeteria pricing system and introducing dynamic pricing.
+- Review of the cafeteria pricing system and introduction of dynamic pricing

-Currently, there are two categories: "non-university price" and "member price."
-Consider revising this to two categories: "cafeteria money user price" and "other user price."
-With the advancement of digital payments, the use of credit cards and transportation IC cards by members is expanding.
-However, these payments have the disadvantage of levying a portion of sales as fees.
-Therefore, limiting discounted prices to cafeteria money can prevent loss of profits due to fees.
+Currently, there are two classifications: "non-university user price" and "union member price."
+How about revising this to two classifications: "cafeteria money user price" and "other user price"?
+With the advancement of digital payments, the use of credit cards and transportation IC cards by union members is expanding, but these payments have the disadvantage of a portion of the sales being collected as a fee.
+Therefore, by limiting the use of discounted prices to cafeteria money, it is possible to prevent the loss of profit due to fees.

-at tourists.
-While non-university tourists frequently visit the University of Tokyo, they should be viewed as a business opportunity rather than a nuisance that causes cafeteria congestion.
-They seek the unique experience of dining at the University of Tokyo cafeteria, and their budgets are likely significantly higher than those of general users.
-Therefore, we suggest strengthening the "high-priced menu for tourists" by adding limited-edition items like Akamon Ramen to the current seafood bowl stand (by prohibiting non-university visitors from using the general menu).
-In this case, we would compare it with nearby restaurants, whose average dining cost is well over 1,000 yen, so further price increases would be acceptable.
-Furthermore, we could further increase added value by selling limited-edition University of Tokyo merchandise as a set or as a souvenir.
+The University of Tokyo is often visited by tourists from outside the university, but rather than being seen as a nuisance that causes congestion in the cafeteria, it should be seen as a business opportunity.
+What they are looking for in the cafeteria is the unique experience of eating and drinking in the University of Tokyo cafeteria, and their budget is likely to be significantly higher than that of general users.
+Therefore, how about strengthening the "high-priced menu for tourists" by adding limited menu items such as Akamon Ramen to the current seafood rice bowl stand (for example, prohibiting non-students from using the regular menu)?
+In this case, the comparison point would be nearby restaurants, and the average price of meals at these places is well over 1,000 yen, so further price increases should be acceptable.
+In addition, it might be possible to further increase added value by selling sets of University of Tokyo limited goods or including them as souvenirs.

-- Partial withdrawal from purchasing business; focus on electronics and real estate.
+– Partial withdrawal from the purchasing business and concentration on the electronics and real estate businesses

-We recognize that the purchasing business, with its low margins and high volume, is a sector that is not particularly profitable among the co-op's businesses.
-From a user's perspective, we also recognize that purchasing is more expensive than nearby convenience stores and supermarkets along Hongo Street.
-Therefore, we suggest withdrawing from the low-margin grocery and stationery businesses and adopting a method of recruiting other businesses and charging rental fees for their space.
-Furthermore, I believe that the strength of university co-ops in the purchasing business lies in their "closeness to students" rather than price, so why not focus on the high-priced electrical appliances and housing center businesses, where they can expect to demonstrate their unique strengths through continued support?
+We recognize that the purchasing business, which involves high volume sales with low profit margins, is a sector that is not generating much profit within the cooperative's business.
+From the user's perspective, purchasing is perceived as more expensive compared to nearby convenience stores and supermarkets along Hongo Street.
+Therefore, how about withdrawing from the low-profit food and stationery businesses and changing to a method of soliciting other businesses and collecting store rental fees?
+Furthermore, I believe that the strength of university cooperatives in the purchasing business lies more in their "closeness to students" than in their pricing.
+Therefore, I suggest they focus on the high-priced electrical appliance and housing center businesses, where they can leverage their unique strengths through continuous support.

 A: